 There are plenty of other places to buy asian foods and spices at shops dotted about Johannesburg, but Johannesburg’s China Town has to be the best place to go for the widest variety and best prices.

 Many of the locals don’t speak English, they speak Chinese.
-As my mandarin stretches as far as the words for ‘jumper’, ‘watch’, ‘roll call’ and a rude and unmentionable phrase – all taught to me by two Hong Kong school mates at boarding school many years ago, I followed the following advice: 1.
+As my Cantonese (not the same as Mandarin) stretches as far as the words for ‘jumper’, ‘watch’, ‘roll call’ and a rude and unmentionable phrase – all taught to me by two Hong Kong school mates at boarding school many years ago, I followed the following advice: 1.
 Go with the point and smile sign language technique (you’ve got to love those picture menus in some of the restaurants).
 2. Ask one of african shop assistants who will probably speak 4 or 5 different languages and be more or less able to guide you in the right direction.

 Derrick Street boasts a selection of shops, restaurants, massage parlours and hairdressers.
 The overall feel is Chinese, but there are products available that come from all over Asia, for example, you will find a decent selection of Thai, Indonesian and Japanese goods for sale.
 As an interesting aside, apparently many of the Japanese products are actually manufactured in Taiwan because it’s more cost effective and yet, the Taiwanese-made-Japanese-sold products are more expensive in Japan than in Johannesburg.